jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.45 Modulo

-Performs a modulo operation on two rasters or a raster and a constant value.
+Performs a modulo operation on two rasters or a raster and a constant value..

 *Parameters*: